pankajpawar2/Footy-Terminal-App/README.md

 Data is read from csv files and displayed to the user

 All the features are implemented using different functions and making use of csv files, using loops and various other object oriented concepts in ruby.

+## Project Management Platform Used

+In order to track down the progress of the project, Trello was used to manage the checklist and update the to-do list.
+Also, slack was used to communicate the project progress or to ask any questions related to the project.